Report by Duke and UNC shows cost-effective approach to reducing carbon

 According to a report released today by Duke University and the University of North Carolina, setting a declining cap on carbon pollution from power plants and joining a cooperative effort with other states would be a highly cost-effective approach to help North Carolina meet state carbon reduction goals.

 The N.C.
 Department of Environmental Quality commissioned the report, which evaluates several carbon policy options, based on a recommendation in the state Clean Energy Plan.

 N.C. considers climate change solution as communities feel impacts

-"They may be rivals on the basketball court, but this report shows that even during March Madness, there is one thing that Duke and UNC can agree on: limiting carbon pollution from power plants and joining other states in a cooperative effort is an effective—and cost-effective—way to reduce carbon pollution from power plants in North Carolina," said Gudrun Thompson, senior attorney, Southern Environmental Law Center.
-“It's a slam dunk.”
+“They may be rivals on the basketball court, but this report shows that even during March Madness, there is one thing that Duke and UNC can agree on: limiting carbon pollution from power plants and joining other states in a cooperative effort is an effective—and cost-effective—way to reduce carbon pollution from power plants in North Carolina,” says Senior Attorney Gudrun Thompson.
+“It’s a slam dunk.”

 Action to reduce carbon dioxide emissions is urgently needed as North Carolinians increasingly feel the impacts of climate change from flooding, slower storms that drop more rain, rising sea levels that are harming coastal areas, and warmer and more humid days and nights.
 Scientists warn of more dire consequences for North Carolina’s economy, environment and people—including to people’s health—if no action is taken or action is delayed.